anupam-kumar-krishnan/A2Z-DSA/[ 01 ] -  C++ Basics/C++ Part 2 - If Else.md

 ```

 ### _Even Better Way_
-- this get clear idea to remove the and and makes the code short (even less time consuming compare to && above)
+- this get clear idea to remove the end and makes the code short (even less time consuming compare to && above)

 ```cpp
 #include<bits/stdc++.h>